© Richard L. Thornton, Architect & City Planner

 Well, what she instructed me to do is to wash with soap, every square centimeter of her body then wash her hair.
-Of course, this would be considered a “body wash with benefits.”
+Of course, this would be considered a “body wash with benefits” since I was also au naturale.
 I obeyed the queen’s instructions and sure enough, I have never forgotten her.
-In addition, every time I came near that shower, I remembered the events of December 19, 1990.
+In addition, as long as I lived in Virginia . . . every time I came near that shower . . .
+I remembered the events of December 19, 1990.

 After we got dressed again, I took Vivi on a tour of the farm.
 She really knew nothing about farming at this time and had not anticipated all the equipment, including a tractor that was required to operate a farm.
 Sara probably did not realize that also.
 One could not just walk away from over $150,000 of tractor and dairy equipment.
-Vivi fell in love with the goats and sheep, especially the kids and lambs born earlier in the month.
+Vivi fell in love with the herd dogs, goats and sheep, especially the puppies, kids and lambs born several weeks earlier.
 I let her hold and pet them.
 She was beginning to understand that me taking the next flight to Paris was nearly an impossible task.

-Years before, I had spent three weeks in Paris, but she didn’t know my world at all.
+Years before, I had spent three weeks in Paris, but Vivi didn’t know my world at all.
 She had never been outside of Washington, New York, Los Angeles or Chicago.
+In her entire life, she had never seen dogs running free on a farm!
+All she knew were “brain-dead little foo-foo dogs” that were walked with leashes on the sidewalks of Paris or other mega-cities.
+She thought . . .
+I want to be free like these dogs.
+She grinned like a little girl, when I led her about 500 feet beyond the barn to our farm’s snow-covered woods.
 Later in the afternoon, we would have to wrap cheese, but it would be good to get a taste of the Shenandoah Valley.